Catherine22/Frontend-Development/JavaScript/README.md

     .then(result => console.log(`${result}!`)); // result: stuff worked?!
 ```

-Because the `catch statement` is right before `then`, which means if any error happens in the last `then` code snippet, this `catch` cannot handle it.
+Because the `catch statement` is before `then`, which means if any error happens in the last `then` code snippet, this `catch` cannot handle it.

 ### Promise.all